Updated: October 26, 2021

 Enjoy a Night at the Theater

-In New York City, Free Shakespeare in the Park (pictured) lights up Central Park with an energetic, hilarious rendition of Merry Wives (through September 20), and the Park Avenue Armory is putting on an adaptation of Ibsen’s Enemy of the People (June 30-August 8).
-This interactive experience invites audience members to vote at critical moments of the show and the results will determine how the story unfolds.
-The Broadway League announced that vaccination and masks will be required for all Broadway shows through the end of October.
+Broadway is officially back and the Broadway League announced that vaccination and masks will be required for all shows through the end of October.
 Most theaters are accepting the New York State Excelsior Pass as proof.
-The Metropolitan Opera at Lincoln Center launches its new season, featuring classics like Porgy and Bess and La Bohème on September 27 with a vaccine requirement for every seat in the house.
+The Metropolitan Opera at Lincoln Center launches its new season, featuring classics like Porgy and Bess (beginning October 31) and La Bohème (from November 9) with a vaccine requirement for every seat in the house.
+The Park Avenue Armory will be home to the Recital Series, with mezzo-soprano Jamie Barton and pianist Warren Jones (November 19 and 21).
+The Rockettes return to Radio City Music Hall for the world-famous Christmas Spectacular (November 5-January 2).

 Get in the Game at New York’s Great Stadiums